Deadpool & Wolverine - Release Date, Cast, Director, And More Info

 What is Deadpool & Wolverine rated?

-In case it wasn't obvious from the trailer (in which Wade makes a pegging joke), "Deadpool & Wolverine" will be the MCU film to release with an R rating, just like the "Deadpool" films before it.
+In case it wasn't obvious from the trailer (in which Wade makes a pegging joke), "Deadpool & Wolverine" will be the first MCU film to release with an R rating, just like the "Deadpool" films before it.
 Levy, for his part, has dabbled in adult fare before with the workplace comedy "The Internship" — which was watered down to a PG-13, much to Levy's regret — and the familial dramedy "This Is Where I Leave You," itself a much softer R-rated offering than the Merc with a Mouth's past endeavors.
 Needless to say, though, with Reynolds, Reese, and Wernick by his side, Levy should have little problem navigating these newfound waters.

 An R rating doth not an excellent movie make, of course, nor does it guarantee "Deadpool & Wolverine" will shake up the MCU creatively the way folks are hoping.
 It is, nonetheless, a step in an encouraging direction.